Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Results

 An intuitive schematic of the information landscape is provided in \ref{LandscapeSchematic}, illustrating how the system navigates between quasistable states.
 The figure represents a landscape in which the curves are ridges of maximum switch information.
 Three solutions exist for the probability $\Pr(p)$ that the switch is in the ``on" configuration for each flux and change in free energy value.
 In the limit of small flux, the solutions are (1) $\Pr(p) = 1,\; \Pr(d) = 1-\Pr(p)=0$ (blue), (2) $\Pr(d) =1-\Pr(p)= 1,\; \Pr(p)=0$ (red), and (3) the Canonical Ensemble (yellow).
 We define solution (3) as the thermodynamic branch, while solutions (1) and (2) are defined to be the kinetic branch.

-For small values of flux $J_0$, the highest information path, the thermodynamic branch (yellow), for probability $\Pr(p)$ obeys the Canonical Ensemble.
+For small values of flux $J_0$, $\Pr(p)$ obeys the Canonical Ensemble.
 The thermodynamic branch steepens as the chemical flux $J_0$ increases.
 At $J_0 = \phi_c \approx 0.182$, the information content of the kinetic branch becomes equal to the information of the thermodynamic branch.
 For $J_c > \phi_c \approx 0.182$, the information in the kinetic branch is greater than the information in the Thermodynamic Branch.
 This implies that for flux greater than $\phi_c$, the states in the kinetic b ranch are more stable than the states in the thermodynamic branch.
 The opposite is true for $J_0 < \phi_c$.

 At $J_0 = 1/4$, the thermodynamic branch is given by $\Pr(p) =0$.
 For $J_0 > 1/4$, a discontinuity forms in the kinetic branch and the two solutions exchange roles as the change in free energy increases.